zardus/kuboid/README.md

 - `gce_shared_ssh`
 - `configure_nfs_server` - creates a shared GCE disk and configures the kubernetes NFS server and replication controller
 - `configure_nfs_volume` - creates the NFS volume and volume claim in the pod namespace
-- `namespace_config` - creates a kubernetes config file, authenticated by token, and customized for a given namespace
+- `create_kubeconfig` - creates a kubernetes config file, authenticated by token, and customized for a given namespace.
+  If necessary, this script will create the necessary namespace, NFS volume, etc.
 - `afl_tweaks` - applies necessary tweaks to nodes to run AFL.
   Requires direct GCE ssh access.